TheEyeMagazine/columbia-demographics/README.md

 <li>All demographic data is for U.S. citizens and permanent residents unless otherwise noted.</li>

-More information in the codebook.
+More information in the [codebook] (https://github.com/TheEyeMagazine/columbia-demographics/blob/master/codebook-Columbia-demographics.txt).